 Neuroparasitology Research

 Neuroparasitology is an emerging scientific field dedicated to studying parasites that can control the nervous system and manipulate the behavior of their hosts.
-Parasites like fungi do this to improve their chances of spreading infectious spores to new hosts.
-To understand how parasites are able to "hack" the brains of weevils, our lab uses a combination of model organisms like C. elegans, yeast, and bacteria to identify the molecular targets of behavioral effectors.
-Once we have identified the neurological pathways involved, we then test for behavior effects the natural weevil hosts!
+Fungal parasites do this to improve their chances of spreading infectious spores to new hosts.
+To understand how certain species of these fungi are able to "hack" the brains of beetles, our lab uses a combination of model organisms like C. elegans, yeast, and bacteria to identify the molecular targets of behavioral effectors.
+Once we have identified the neurological pathways involved, we then test for behavior effects in the natural beetle hosts!
 By using this approach, we aim to discover safer insecticidal compounds to combat agricultural pests.

 Agricultural Weevil Pests

-Weevils are a type of beetle belonging to the superfamily Curculionoidea.
-They are known for their long, cute snouts.
-Unfortunately, some weevils cause severe amounts of damage to agricultural crops, particularly during the storage of grains.
+Weevils are a type of beetle belonging to the superfamily Curculionoidea, and are known for their long, cute snouts.
+Unfortunately, some weevils cause large amounts of damage to agricultural crops, particularly during the storage of grains.
 The Rice and Maize Weevils from the genus Sitophilus are particularly problematic in the U.S., and can destroy between 5% - 10% of grain stores.
 This amounts to a loss of $1.25 - $2.5 billion every year!
-The Red Palm Weevil (Rhynchophorus ferrugineus) is another weevil pest that is invasive in the U.S., meaning it is not native to the country.
-Invasive species like these can be particularly problematic because they lack natural predators to keep them in check, allowing them to spread uncontrollably.
-Despite their name, the Red Palm Weevil not only infects coconut, oil, and sago palms, but are a threat to dates in the U.S. as well.
-With such an impact on the nation's food stores, it no wonder that many scientists have made it their goal to come up with creative solutions to the problem.
+The Red Palm Weevil (Rhynchophorus ferrugineus) is another weevil pest that is invasive in the U.S., meaning it is not native to the environment.
+Invasive species can be particularly problematic because they lack natural predators to keep them in check, allowing them to spread uncontrollably.
+Despite their name, the Red Palm Weevil not only infects coconut, oil, and sago palms, but are also a threat to dates in the U.S. as well.
+With such an impact on the nation's food stores, it no wonder that many scientists have made it their goal to come up with creative solutions to this problem.

 Zombie fungi as a solution!

 Zombie fungi from the genus Ophiocordyceps are well known thanks to popular sci-fi media like The Last of Us.
-These amazing fungi are able to infect insects and manipulate their behavior to help the fungus spread its infectious spores to new hosts.
-In doing so, these fungi secrete hundreds of unknown biomolecules that can affect the insect nervous system, making them an untapped resource for the discovery of natural pesticides!
+These amazing fungi are able to infect insects and manipulate their behavior to help spread infectious fungal spores to new hosts.
+To do so, these fungi secrete hundreds of uncharacterized biomolecules that can affect the insect nervous system, making them an untapped resource for the discovery of natural pesticides!

 Using C. elegans to study the nervous system